kiwi0fruit/jats/README.md

   puts additional constraints to functions strengths.
 H7 [EI]: 1>7; 8>2; 3>5; 6>4; H2 [strong-weak]: 1,2,7,8 > 3,4,5,6; H3 [dominant]: 1>8; H10 [IE>RM]: 1>2; 8>7; 3>4; 6>5 where “>” means “stronger”.
 * **С7 [pronal-antinal]** H3 [dominant], H6 [most-inferior], H8 [MR], С5 [56-valuable] →
   1 and 5 functions set long-term life goals of a person, and 2 and 6 do not.
 This give rise to a hypothesis that 3 and 7 functions can be superior to 4 and 8 functions in context of goals.
 But that's a speculation only.

+7.1 Determining Socionics type

+You can give a try to [**this table**](https://translate.google.ru/translate?hl=ru&sl=ru&tl=en&u=https%3A%2F%2Fkiwi0fruit.tumblr.com%2Ffunctions&sandbox=1).
+Go per row and mark which one or two cells fits you most in each row.
+After the table ends you can check which types are the most common in marked cells.

+Or you can take this [**Socionics test**](http://www.aimtoknow.com/test_beta).
+It would give you likeness to 16 types measured and information to think about.

 ## 8. Quadras and functions.
 Why quadras grouped this way?
 Central vs. Lateral types